-God called Abram to leave his country and his people and go to a land that he would show him (Genesis 12 and Acts 7:2-4).
+God called Abram to leave Haran and his people and finish the journey to Canaan (Genesis 12 and Acts 7:2-4).
 Abram was married to Sarai.
 At this point in the story, they did not have any children.
 Abram left as the Lord told him.
 He took his wife, Sarai, his nephew Lot and all their possessions.

 God promised Abram that he would make him into a great nation (Genesis 12:2 and Genesis 15).
 "I will make your offspring like the dust of the earth, so that if anyone could count the dust , then your offspring could be counted."
 Genesis 13:16 He confirmed this covenant again in Genesis 17:4.
 God changed Abram's name to Abraham and Sarai to Sarah (Genesis 17:5-6).
 Abraham means "father of many nations".